patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/content/error-messages.md

 ## 404 error pages

-A "404 page" is an error page that a user lands on when the content they're trying to view either doesn’t exist or can’t be found.
+A **404 page** is an error page that a user lands on when the content they're trying to view either doesn’t exist or can’t be found.
 404 pages are named after the type of error they communicate: “Error 404: Not found.”

 Write 404 pages with [error message best practices](/ux-writing/error-messages) in mind: Explain what a 404 error is, define how users can proceed, and provide the tools they need to get there.